 Harassment and Sexual Misconduct Board: The Harassment and Sexual Misconduct Board (HSMB or the Board) shall be composed of eight members (one of whom shall be designated Chair), appointed by the Title IX Coordinator to staggered terms of four years beginning in the Fall semester.
 Each year, the current Board will solicit applications and nominations for any open seat(s), and will recommend individuals to serve for the following year.
 Members of the Hamilton community may also nominate individuals for Board membership, provided the nominees are willing to serve if appointed.
 The Title IX Coordinator, in consultation with the Chair, will ultimately be responsible for appointing new members and designating a new Chair.
 Normally, the Chair will be a tenured member of the faculty and serve for two years as Chair.
 Every effort will be made to maintain a diverse Board, and membership normally will be limited to members of the faculty who have attained the rank of associate or full professor, and full-time staff members.
 The Title IX Coordinator shall arrange for the Board members to receive annual training.
-Members of the HSMB are required to maintain the privacy of all information they acquire in this role, unless disclosure is authorized by the Title IX Coordinator.
+Members of the

+HSMB are required to maintain the privacy of all information they acquire in this role, unless disclosure is authorized by the Title IX Coordinator.
 A member of the HSMB can be removed prior to the end of his/her term by the Title IX Coordinator, with the agreement of the Chair of the HSMB, for good reason (e.g., dereliction of duty, failure to abide by the provisions of the Policy, etc.).

-Investigation Team: Individual(s) assigned by the Title IX Coordinator to conduct investigations ("Investigation Team") following notice of alleged Misconduct.
-The Team will normally be comprised of members of the HSMB (who are not members of the Harassment and Sexual Misconduct Review Panel, defined below), but the Title IX Coordinator may decide to use one or more appropriately trained College employees who are not members of the HSMB or external investigators in addition to, or instead of, members of the HSMB when he/she considers it appropriate to do so.
-However, in cases involving Non-consensual Sexual Penetration, so long as at least one qualified HSMB member is available, the Investigation Team will include an HSMB member, and an external investigator.
-Normally, in order for a member of the HSMB to be eligible to serve on the Investigation Team, the HSMB member must have served for at least one year on the Board.
-Upon receipt of a complaint, the Title IX Coordinator will assign the investigator(s) to begin the investigation.
-If the Title IX Coordinator determines that a legitimate conflict of interest exists between an Investigation Team member and a party to a complaint, the Title IX Coordinator, in consultation with the Chair of the HSMB, will appoint a replacement.
-The Investigation Team issues a report of its investigation to the Harassment and Sexual Misconduct Review Panel, which can include assessments of credibility, but does not make a recommendation with respect to responsibility for violating the Policy.
+Investigator(s): Individual(s) assigned by the Title IX Coordinator to conduct investigations following notice of alleged Sexual Misconduct.
+The Investigator(s) may be an appropriately trained College employee or an external investigator(s) as deemed appropriate by the Title IX Coordinator.
+Upon receipt of a formal complaint, the Title IX Coordinator will assign the investigator(s) to begin the investigation.
+If the Title IX Coordinator determines that a legitimate conflict of interest exists between an Investigator(s) and a party to a complaint, the Title IX Coordinator, in consultation with the Chair of the HSMB, will appoint a replacement.
+The Investigator(s) issues a report of the investigation to Title IX Coordinator, but does not make a recommendation with respect to responsibility for violating the Policy.